CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

 \subsection{Strategies for avoiding local extrema}

 Nearly all orbital-optimization based quantum chemistry approaches have the potential to converge to a local extremum instead of the global minimum.
-MCSCF methods are particularly susceptible to this problem, as there are three sets of available degrees of freedom (orbital rotation, list of determinants treated variationally and coefficients of said determinants) with substantial levels of linear dependencies between them (e.g. the effect of swapping two active space orbitals could also be realized by adjusting the set of determinants in the variational wave function and their coefficients).
-Relative to CASSCF, ASCI-SCF (or any other selected CI approach) typically exhibits far more local minima because the energy is not invariant to active-active rotations, but instead depends at least weakly on those degrees of freedom, unlike CASSCF.
+MCSCF methods are particularly susceptible to this problem, as there are three sets of available degrees of freedom (orbital rotation, list of determinants treated variationally, and coefficients of said determinants) with substantial levels of linear dependencies between them.
+For instance, the effect of swapping two active space orbitals could also be realized by adjusting the set of determinants in the variational wave function and their coefficients.
+ASCI-SCF (or any other selected CI approach) typically exhibits far more local minima than CASSCF, because the energy depends at least weakly on the active-active orbital rotations unlike CASSCF.

 These local extrema can pose a significant challenge when ground state solutions are desired, as can be seen from the higher energy HCISCF solutions for porphyrin.
 Such spurious solutions possess considerable capacity to mislead, especially when dynamical correlation out of the active space is not considered.
 The compactness of the ASCI wave function assists somewhat in avoiding such extrema, but we have nonetheless encountered a fair few local extrema over the course of our investigations.
-We have found the following strategy to be useful with regards to obtaining the lowest energy ASCI-SCF solution (though we cannot prove that such solutions are indeed the global minima):
+We have found the following strategies to be useful with regards to obtaining the lowest energy ASCI-SCF solution (although we cannot prove that such solutions are indeed the global minima):